dhairya137/mern-docker-starter/README.md

 *You can now host in your vps with one command.*

-### Note:- I am suggesting you should you Mongo atlas in Prodcution environment.
+### Note:- I am suggesting you should use Mongo atlas in Prodcution environment.

 ### ES Module in Node
 We us ECMAScript Modules in the backend in this project.
 Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag. <br>